BKLronin/underbridge/README.md

 - Select project mode
 - Select directory you want to record the waves to
 - Click record and wait until finished.

+### Troubleshooting
+- When the recorded audio contains buzzing or other artifacts try disabling the USB charging with "display" and "bottom right key" to disable.